nahidankur/react-image-search-app/README.md

 # React Image Search App

-It's a react app made with `TAILWINDCSS` which allows to dynamically search images from pixabay website.
+It's a react app made with `TAILWINDCSS` which allows to search images from the pixabay website.
 Just Search and instantly get result!

 # Usage